Harvey County, Kansas

 Harvey County Courthouse in Newton, Kansas, by Kathy Alexander.

-The financial matters of the county government were in a remarkably fine condition, one of the few counties in this or any other state to have absolutely no indebtedness.
-This condition of affairs was not brought about by the failure to make public improvements, as a new $60,000 courthouse was built in 1906 without bonding the county.
+The county government’s financial affairs were in remarkably fine condition.
+It was one of the few counties in this or any other state to have absolutely no indebtedness.
+This condition was not brought about by the failure to make public improvements, as a new $60,000 courthouse was built in 1906 without bonding the county.

 Harvey County’s first courthouse was razed in 1966, and a new courthouse was built on the same site.